US appeals court lets Texas resume ban on most abortions

 The new law threatens Texas abortion providers with lawsuits from private citizens, who are entitled to collect at least $10,000 in damages if successful.
 That novel approach to enforcement is the reason why Texas had been able to evade an earlier wave of legal challenges prior to this week.

-The 5th circuit appeals court had already once allowed the law to take effect in September, and stepped in this time only hours after Paxton’s office urged them to act.
+The 5th Circuit Court of Appeals had already once allowed the law to take effect in September, and stepped in this time only hours after Paxton’s office urged them to act.

 His office told the court that since the state does not enforce the law, it cannot “be held responsible for the filings of private citizens that Texas is powerless to prevent.”

-It is unclear how many abortions Texas clinics performed in the short time the law was put on hold.
+It is unclear how many abortions Texas clinics performed while the law was on hold.
 On Thursday, at least six abortions providers had resumed normal services or were gearing up to do so, according to the Center for Reproductive Rights.

 Prior to Pitman’s blistering 113-page order, other courts had declined to stop the law, which bans abortions before some women even know they are pregnant.
 That includes the Supreme Court, which allowed it to move forward in September without ruling on its constitutionality.